una-dinosauria/3d-pose-baseline/README.md

 On a GTX 1080 GPU, this takes <8 ms for forward+backward computation, and
 <6 ms for forward-only computation per batch of 64.

+### Pre-trained model

+We also provide a model pre-trained on Stacked-Hourglass detections, available through [google drive](https://drive.google.com/file/d/0BxWzojlLp259MF9qSFpiVjl0cU0/view?usp=sharing)

+To test the model, decompress the file at the top level of this project, and call

+`python src/predict_3dpose.py --camera_frame --residual --batch_norm --dropout 0.5 --max_norm --evaluateActionWise --use_sh --epochs 1 --sample --load 4874200`

 ### Citing

 If you use our code, please cite our work